eschan145/DieKnow/README.md

 DieKnow will significantly improve the performance of your laptop by a large amount on your CPU.
 It will use up to 3% CPU, higher than optimal but still much lower than DyKnow's 15%.

-For ease of use, a beta GUI application is located in [`gui.pyw`](src/gui.pyw), powered by the Windows win32 API.
+For ease of use, a beta GUI application is located in [`gui.pyw`](src/gui.pyw), built entirely by the Windows API without an external library such as Qt or GTK.

 # Desktop Applications